Shipping Chocolate Shoes As Seen On Channel 5 - Please Don't Melt!

 “After much discussions between myself and Cocoa To Thrill, I came up with a good idea to keep the chocolate in layers and separate each leg on the pallet with stanchions to give the pallet some strength and the chocolate would not be touching each other and the weight of the top layers not sat on the bottom layers which can cause unwanted damages.

 Unfortunately the shipment came in much larger than anticipated.
 Initially I thought it was an impossible task, but once I had a few moments to take it all in and have a think I realised we had some box pallets in stock which enabled me to pack the shipment ready to export.
-The chocolate shoes were already packed quite well by Samona and her team, a lot of time and effort from both companies have clearly gone into the packing of these very fragile shoes.
+The chocolate shoes were already packed quite well by the team, a lot of time and effort from both companies have clearly gone into the packing of these very fragile shoes.
 It allowed me to pack and separate into one large box pallet.
 Shipment was packed and coolants placed on the top of the pallet to keep the chocolate nice and cool while in transit and more importantly when the shipment arrived into Dubai.”

 This is how you ship chocolate

 Our gorgeous and brave chocolate shoes were packed in a matter of hours, with a whole lot of gel packs, at a temperature of between 2-8 degrees Celsius, and before we knew it, they were on their way to get on their first plane to Germany.
 Honestly it was like sending kids for their first day of school, excruciating, but you know you have to be brave.
 In these situations, it’s not a good idea to wonder if all your hard work will melt or break.
-Our Chocolate Executive Officer (CEO), Samona Williams, was having none of it.
+Our Chocolate Executive Officer, was having none of it.
 There was packing to do, outfits to choose, press releases to write.
 There was no room for “If the shoes get there”, it was simply “when”.

 To help with the heat, customs clearance was completed while our chocolate shoes were sat in Germany.
 We loved the forward thinking.
 What we didn’t love however was the fact that our chocolate shoes were split up in Germany.
 Only half of them arrived in Dubai while the others were stuck in Germany.
 If you’ve ever been separated from a loved one, you will know the sheer panic the was filling the office.
 Neil was as chill as the box they were travelling in.
 “Don’t worry” he assured us, “this happens all the time”.
-To this day we are not quite sure if this is true or whether there was a calm duck frantically treading water beneath the surface kind of situation but thankfully, the next day, the two boxes were reunited in Dubai.
+To this day we are not quite sure if this is true or whether there was a calm swan frantically treading water beneath the surface kind of situation but thankfully, the next day, the two boxes were reunited in Dubai.
 The refresh button on the tracking browser was a little overused during those nail biting 8 hours.

 It was heart wrenching, nail biting, chocolate madness all captured by Channel 5 for you all to enjoy.
 Thankfully our beautiful chocolate shoes arrived in Dubai without melting and not one breakage.
 "People deliver chocolate all over the world, right".
 Chocolate magic thinking, isn’t that something.